Direct effect of European Union law: Directives

 In Pubblico Ministero v.
 Ratti, however, it was held that if the time limit given for the implementation of the directive has not expired, it cannot have direct effect.
 Directives were directly effective only if the prescribed date, by which the Member State should have implemented it, had passed.
 Additionally, in instances where the Member State has introduced the required legislation, but has done so defectively, the directive may still be directly effective, as in the Verbond van Nederlandse Ondernemingen (VNO) case.

 Unlike Treaty provisions and regulations, directives cannot have horizontal effect (against another private individual or company), as this is adjudged contrary to the principles of legality and legal certainty (see Marshall v Southampton Health Authority).
 As such, Directives are currently only vertically directly effective (i.e. against the state, a concept interpreted broadly by the ECJ, including state schools and other "emanations of the state").
 However, the obligation of EU Member States to interpret national law in a consistent and harmonious manner with EU law has been said to have produced an indirect horizontal effect regarding directives.
 Furthermore, in the judgments CIA Security and Unilever Italia SpA v Central Food SpA, the ECJ allowed a private party to rely on the Notification Directive against another private party.
 Academic commentary has typically referred to these cases as involving "incidental effects" of directives against private parties, as opposed to full-blown horizontal direct effect.
 However, the exact distinction between "incidental effects" and "horizontal direct effect" has proved difficult to draw.
 According to recent case law and commentary, it appears a directive can be invoked against a private party insofar as this does not affect the norm(s) directly governing the dispute at hand.

 Direct effect on procedural law

 In Comet v.
 Produktschap, the European Court of Justice established that the procedural rules of each member state generally apply to cases of EU law.
-However, two basic principles must be adhered to: "equivalence" (the procedure for EU cases must be equivalent to the procedure for domestic cases) and "effectiveness" (the procedure cannot render the law functionally ineffective).
+However, two basic principles must be adhered to, namely the "principle of equivalence" (the procedure for EU cases must be equivalent to the procedure for domestic cases), and the "principle of effectiveness" (the procedure cannot render the law functionally ineffective).